jinhping/Compiler-Construction/README.md

 # Compiler

-Project1: Parser and Scanner Implementation via flex and bison for DEMO language
+Lab 1: Parser and Scanner Implementation via flex and bison for DEMO language